Syncopy, Legendary Pictures, Warner Bros.

 But then, that would be telling.

 What stops me from giving INCEPTION 5 Shriek girls all the way is a number of repetitive scenes that go on too long - repetitive AND too long.
 And an orchestral wall of music (composer Hans Zimmer: HANNIBAL, THE RING, BATMAN BEGINS, PIRATES OF THE CARIBBEAN: DEAD MAN'S CHEST, PIRATES OF THE CARIBBEAN: AT WORLD'S END, THE DARK KNIGHT, SHERLOCK HOLMES) that becomes a noticeable, sometimes distracting character and never seems to stop.
 Make no mistake, Nolan tells a difficult story that could have easily gone off the rails into a confused mess in lesser hands.
-And maybe the movie needs to be repetitive and long past the point of "We get it, already!" to keep everything tied together.
+And maybe the movie needs to be repetitive and long past the point of "We get it, already!" to maintain cohesion.
 But it still felt that way.

 Now how about the